dva1946/dva1946/README.md

 - 👋 Hi, I’m @dva1946 (aka Dave Van Abel) retired and living in Manitowoc, WI.
 - 👀 I’ve been writing Wordpress Apps since 2019 (not plugins) as an independent developer.
 - 🌱 I’m currently updating previously released very old IPN App for Paypal IPN using PHP.
-- 🌱 The IPN App is currently running on my site (9/13/22), but not released or visible to the public.
+- 🌱 The IPN App is currently running on my site (9/13/22), and has been released to the public on Sept 26th, 2022.
-- 🌱 Release will be on GitHub with full open source code.
 - 🌱 In-depth IPN App documentation will be maintained on my website (listed below).
-- 🌱 Documentation will be maintained on my website, once released.
 - 💞️ I’m looking to collaborate to further the use and development of NON-PLUGIN WORDPRESS APPS (known as WpAppForThat).
 - 📫 https://wpappsforthat.com and email dva1946@yahoo.com